 i Baby Point Heritage Conservation District Study, 2018.

-A report created for the City of Toronto on the history of the Baby Point neighbourhood.
+A history of the Baby Point neighbourhood for the City of Toronto.
 The report was comissioned by the city to assess the neighbourhood’s suitability for Heritage Conservation District status.
 (First 8 of 27 pages shown below)

 Key Activities: Conducted archival and photographic research.
 Wrote comprehensive history and evolution of the neighbourhood.
 Created timeline of key events in the neighbourhood history.
 Collaborated with team at EVOQ architecture to revise and edit findings based on heritage priorities.